JemRF/RF-Documentation/pages/wifidocs/wifi32s-whitelabel.md

 \Example: \
 Date is **11**-**15**-20**25** 00:13:25\
 ID: JEM**C868**407446A8 \
-The default Key would be 111525C868. \
+The resulting default Key would be **111525C868**. \
-The default Key is base on the Sensor time and changes each day.
+The default Key is base on the Sensor date and changes each day.

 The image below shows the White Label Option page.